Share Your Expertise

 FPA purposefully seeks a wide variety of topics; however, submissions focused on one or more of CFP Board’s Principal Knowledge Topics are particularly encouraged.

-Presentation proposals will be selected based on certain general critera:
+Presentation proposals will be selected based on certain general criteria:

 Frequently Asked Questions for Webinar Presenters